fastforwardlabs/mdffreport18/src/methodology.md

 ### Improving this approach with Zmap

 Let’s take stock of and outline the latent text embedding method.
-For a document, d (e.g., a news article), we want to predict a label, l, from a set of possible labels.
-We apply SBERT to our document, d, and to each of the l labels, treating each label as a “sentence.”
+For a document, _d_ (e.g., a news article), we want to predict a label, _l_, from a set of possible labels.
+We apply SBERT to our document, _d_, and to each of the _l_ labels, treating each label as a “sentence.”
 We then compute the cosine similarity between the document embedding and each of the label embeddings.
 We assign the label that maximizes the cosine similarity with the document embedding, indicating that these embeddings are most similar in SBERT latent space.
 This process can be succinctly expressed as:

 ![](figures/cosinesim_basic.gif)